MultiView and View Web Server Controls Overview

 If a View control is not selected, it is not rendered to the page.
 However, instances of all Web server controls in all the View controls are created each time the page is rendered, and their values are stored as part of the page's view state.

-Each View control supports aproperty that contains a collection of the controls in that View control.
-However, you can reference the controls in the View controls individually in code.
+Each View control supports a Controls property that contains a collection of the controls in that View control.
+You can also reference the controls in the View controls individually in code.
 For details, see Accessing ASP.NET Controls Programmatically.